Public health system in India: Sub-District Hospitals/Taluk Hospitals

 as Referral Units for the Tehsil/Taluk/Block population in which they are geographically located.

 District Hospitals

-District Hospitals are the final referral centres for the primary and secondary levels of the public health system.
-It is expected that at least one hospital is in each district of India, although in 2010 it was recorded that only 605 hospitals exist when there are 640 districts.
+District Hospitals are the tertiary referral centers for the primary and secondary levels of the public health system.
+It is expected that at least one hospital is in each district of India, As of 2010, there were only 605 district hospitals, despite the existence of 640 districts.
 There are normally anywhere between 75 and 500 beds, depending on population demand.
 These district hospitals often lack modern equipment and relations with local blood banks.

+General Hospitals

+Government General Hospitals are major public healthcare institutions administered by the respective state governments in India.
+In Kerala, these hospitals are usually located in district headquarters or major urban centres and provide secondary and tertiary medical care.
+They offer a range of services including emergency care, outpatient and inpatient treatment, specialist consultations, and diagnostic facilities.
+These hospitals often act as referral centres for Primary Health Centres (PHCs) and Community Health Centres (CHCs) within the district.
+Treatment is generally provided free of cost or at subsidised rates, making them a critical component of the public health system.